-The Republic of Singapore Air Force (RSAF) Museum was incepted in 1988 and was originally located in Changi Air Base.
+The Republic of Singapore Air Force (RSAF) Museum was incepted in 1988 and was originally located at Changi Air Base.
 The compound we visited is the museum’s 2nd home, located at Paya Lebar Air Base.
-The museum resides on 10,600 sqm land, with a total built up area of 4,600 sqm.
-The exhibition area spans across two levels and includes indoor and outdoor exhibits.
+The museum resides on 10,600 sqm land, with a total built-up area of 4,600 sqm.
+The exhibition area spans two levels and includes indoor and outdoor exhibits.

 Entrance is free!
 We started off with a short video on RSAF history before venturing off to explore the Outdoor Gallery.

 There are several fighter jets, missiles, and anti-aircraft systems on display.
 These are decommissioned planes and equipment which have contributed to the RSAF’s growth over the years.